dsabre/contact-server/README.md

 Self-hosted contact server for receiving telegram messages.
 Install it, configure it, create a secret key and start receiving messages.

+Most used case when you have a site with a contact form and want receive messages in telegram.

 ## Badges